 Sam Van Aken: The Open OrchardExhibition | First-floor gallery

-Sam Van Aken’s exhibition at McColl Center for Art + Innovation, The Open Orchard, will turn the first-floor gallery and sculpture studio into a living exhibition and workshop space where he will preserve heirloom and antique fruit varieties before they disappear.
-Included will be Van Aken’s botanical illustrations and descriptions of centuries old fruit; tree stumps taken from old heirloom orchards that show the transition at the juncture of graft and trunk; herbarium specimens of pressed branches and flowers; and peach “wands” collected during the solar eclipse on August 21, 2017, suspended from the ceiling.
+Exhibiting artist-in-residence Sam Van Aken’s ongoing project, The Open Orchard, turns the first-floor gallery at McColl Center for Art + Innovation into a studio and workshop where the artist will preserve heirloom and antique fruit varieties before they disappear.
+Included are Van Aken’s botanical illustrations and descriptions of centuries old fruit; tree stumps taken from old heirloom orchards that show the transition at the juncture of graft and trunk; herbarium specimens of pressed branches and flowers; and peach “wands” collected during the solar eclipse on August 21, 2017, suspended from the ceiling.

 Acting as a gene bank or archive of the parent varieties of today’s modern fruit, Van Aken’s The Open Orchard draws on the idea of the streuobstwiese, a sixteenth-century German term for a “community-owned, meadow orchard.”
 In preserving the origin, history, taxonomy, and the index of these rare and nearly lost fruit, the work created during this exhibition at McColl Center will accompany an actual orchard of these heirloom fruit trees.